November 2012

 No, they are not.

-Plants do not perceive time the way that humans normally do, and yet there are lots of human stories about "warps" in time, real experiences as well as fanciful imaginings, famous stories.
-But I digress.
+of human stories about "warps" in time, real experiences as well as fanciful imaginings, famous stories.
+But

 It is a process.